| Intellectuals to Contribute for

 With no presence of superpowers, we should rely on such international

 organizations as a converging force.
+Also conceivable is

 the formation of alliances among nations with common interests, since